What are B2B marketing KPIs?

 These KPIs refer to the pages on your site that were most viewed by customers and different types of leads.

-If you have a large database of customers, it might be best to track your customers exclusively, since they have already made a purchase.
 However, if you don’t have a large number of customers already, then you can also track the pages viewed by (ideally) qualified leads, or just leads generally.

 Tracking these metrics can help you to monitor the steps your leads take toward becoming customers.